girishtm/PLC-Learning/projects/Automated Vial Filling System/02_Test_Plan.md

 ## Acceptance Criteria
 - All process sequences occur in the correct order.
 - Counters increment correctly and reset per batch rules.
-- All inputs/outputs map to tags in `io_list.csv`.
 - Safety stoppage works reliably.